lovelysystems/lovely.microblog/docs/docs/frontend_create_post.rst

 Create new Posts in Frontend
 ============================

-In the last chapter we created an ios app which shows all the blogposts.
+In the last chapter we created an iOS app which shows all the blogposts.
 Now let's see how we use the API to create new blogposts.

 Update RestKit setUp